 Parents who have gone through this stage will tell you that one jacket is enough, you only need two or three pairs of socks, and two changes of pyjamas are sufficient.
 As said, if you do laundry once or twice a week, you don’t need clothing or multiple outfits for every day.

-Much like with regular shopping, end-of-season sales are the best time to pick up items at a discounted rate.
-This is great for buying Winter items, as jerseys, jackets, etc., are usually more expensive than the simple Summer items.
+Much like regular shopping, end-of-season sales are the best time to pick up items at a discounted rate.
+This is great for buying Winter items, as jerseys, jackets, etc., are usually more expensive than simple Summer items.
+Keep your eye out for further deals and promos such as those that Rakuten may offer for example with nordstrom promo codes, as these could offer further savings.

 Separate Home & Outing Clothes